tweekmonster/dyslexic.vim/README.md

 # dyslexic.vim

-`dyslexic.vim` is a Vim plugin that helps you find misspelled text by searching for `word` permutations.
+`dyslexic.vim` is a Vim plugin that helps you find mistyped text by searching for `word` permutations.

 ![dyslexic](https://cloud.githubusercontent.com/assets/111942/15996809/0f767d6c-30fa-11e6-9070-55ca30a2da01.gif)